-When I was planning my first field season in Puerto Rico - which was the first time I was running the show on my own - it was really difficult to figure out where to start.
-I had participated in field work numerous times, but this was the first time it was me planning a field season start to finish.
+When I was planning my first field season in Puerto Rico - the first time I was running the show on my own - it was really difficult to figure out where to start.
+I had participated in field work numerous times, but this was the first time I was planning a field season from start to finish.
 On this page, I talk about what I did to prepare: building my field work schedule, permits, grants, lists of what I packed, and how I recruited, worked with, and thanked field assistants.

 Preparing for Field Work